October 10, 2019New Features

 When scan and populate software first surfaced in the tax and accounting industry more than fifteen years ago, it was viewed as an innovative, paperless solution to help automate PDF bookmarking of scanned documents and decrease data entry into tax software.
 Although scan and populate solutions have delivered on that promise, the increased efficiency comes with a cost.
-Since OCR is imperfect, someone must verify OCR’d source document data for accuracy.
-For example, OCR might read a 5 as an 8.
+Since OCR is imperfect, someone must verify OCR’d source document data for accuracy (for example, a 5 might be read as an 8).
 When those OCR errors occur, they need to be corrected.

 Firms can identify and correct OCR errors in one of two ways:

 - Manually verify the OCR’d data before exporting to tax software

 - Export the OCR’d data as-is, including errors, and rely on the preparer to find and correct errors in the tax software.

 All scan and populate solutions provide a user interface to facilitate the manual verification of OCR’d data before exporting to tax software.
 The user glances back and forth between the scanned document and the OCR data that’s being extracted and corrects errors after a visual check.
 We strongly recommend this approach for two main reasons:

 - Since the data is presented to the user, there is no time wasted trying to hunt for errors.